-The F4J project sectors include, among others, agricultural services, IT and digital entrepreneurship; tourism; construction; and energy.
+The F4J II project sectors include, among others, tourism, ITC, agribusiness, renewable energy, and light manufacturing.
 The EMs can be prepared and modified after detailed information of the projects are provided.

 Other assessment concerns are: (i) positive and 'no-impact' categories could degenerate to negative if caution is not exercised; and (ii) these impacts are often 'site-specific', which should be taken into consideration.